-Confession, I’ve never been to the Olive Garden, heck I live in New York, we have tons of great Italian restaurants here so there’s really no need.
+Confession, I’ve never been to the Olive Garden.
+Heck I live in New York, we have tons of great Italian restaurants here so there’s really no need.
 This is my husband Tommy’s specialty, on those random nights that he gives me a break from the kitchen, he usually makes his Chicken Francese.

-My husband’s version let’s just say is a little bit heavier, so I learned how to make it myself, with a lot less butter.
+My husband’s version let’s just say is a little bit heavier, so I learned how to make it myself, only with a lot less butter.
 My family loves it, kids and all and I usually serve this with a simple salad on the side.